-The proposed RETA will support human resource and technical capacity development for implementing agencies to integrate gender analysis in climate change policy frameworks and screening of emission reduction projects; for women's groups to gain co-benefits from appropriate emissions reductions technologies; and national/sub-national women's ministries to engage in and promote more equitable benefit distribution of climate change finance in dialogue with government agencies managing national climate change responses.
-The RETA will build on existing ADB investments and NGO interventions by piloting a model to develop low carbon projects with gender-equality benefits and demonstrate how climate financing can provide benefits to women for their contributions to GHG reductions in addition to productive industries The RETA will complement existing interventions by providing them with focused support to engage women's groups as agents of change and access climate finance.
+The RETA supports human resource and technical capacity development for implementing agencies to integrate gender analysis in national/sub-national climate change policy frameworks, strategies, and action plans and screening of emission reduction projects; for women's groups to gain co-benefits from appropriate emissions reductions technologies; and national/sub-national ministries/agencies supporting gender mainstreaming to engage in and promote more equitable benefit distribution of climate change projects and finance in dialogue with government agencies managing national climate change responses.
+The RETA builds on existing donor partner and/or private sector investments and NGO interventions by piloting a model to develop low carbon technology projects linked to gender-equality benefits.
+It will demonstrate how climate financing can provide benefits to women for their contributions to GHG reductions in addition to productive industries.
+The RETA complements existing interventions by providing them with focused support to engage women's groups as agents of change and access climate finance.

-Host projects and private sector companies, and national programs which will serve as anchors for the RETA.
-These include Light Engineering Solutions in Cambodia, SNV's Improved Cook Stove National Program in Lao PDR, and the National Biogas Program in Vietnam.
+Host projects, private sector companies, and national programs which serve as anchors for the RETA.
+These include Light Engineering Solutions and African Clean Energy Limited in Cambodia, SNV's Improved Cook Stove National Program, Lao Disabled Women's Development Center, and Association for Rural Mobilization and Improvement in Lao PDR, and the National Biogas Program in Vietnam.
 This TA will go further by building stronger implementation partners at the local level in women's groups as well as supporting these groups to access climate financing.
-In Lao PDR, the TA is leveraging SNV's Improved Cookstoves Program by establishing stove production center, with Lao Disabled Women's Center.
-ADB will increase development impact and benefit shares for women to the existing value chain design on several levels.
-These include: (1) support policy level engagement through bringing stakeholders together and supporting MONRE to create a better enabling environment for projects with high community-level sustainable development impacts; (2) inform principles and rules of revenue sharing from carbon projects; (3) mobilize women's participation along the ICS value chain; and (4) incorporation of successful elements in replication into other provinces as the national program is scaled up.
+ADB will increase development impact and benefit shares for women to the existing clean energy value chains son several levels.
+These include: (1) support policy level engagement through bringing stakeholders together and supporting ministries mandated to oversee climate change responses to create a better enabling environment for projects with gender responsive sustainable development impacts; (2) inform principles and rules of revenue sharing from climate finance projects; (3) mobilize women's participation through support to women-led SMEs along the clean energy value chain; and (4) incorporation of successful elements in replication as national and sub-national programs are scaled up.
 Support provided will develop baselines and monitoring schemes which show concrete emissions reductions, making projects eligible for climate finance.
 The climate mitigation components will complement environmental improvements planned by the host projects and increase their financial sustainability.
 Design of pilot projects to be implemented by women's group will increase social inclusion and gender benefits.

 |Project Rationale and Linkage to Country/Regional Strategy